Ahren-Chen/Piraten-Kapern/README.md

 * The combo player will play be keeping all gold and diamond coins, and also try to hit 3 of a kind with the rest of the dice.
 * The random player will have a 50/50 chance to reroll at all, and then it will randomly select how many die to reroll with a minimum of 2.
 * A single game will end when at least 1 player reaches 6000 points or more.
+* When the player draws a monkey business card, they will treat parrots the same as a monkey.
+They will not change their strategy, and just try to hit the most amount of combos while treating parrots as monkeys (If they are playing combo).
+They will also still keep gold and diamond rolls.

 ## Feature Backlog